Fatal Fury 2: Commercial performance

-In Japan, Game Machine listed Fatal Fury 2 on their 1 February 1993 issue as being the most-successful table arcade unit of the month.
+In Japan, Game Machine listed Fatal Fury 2 as the most successful table arcade unit of January 1993.
 It went on to be Japan's second highest-grossing arcade game of 1993, just below Street Fighter II: Hyper Fighting.
-In North America, RePlay reported Fatal Fury 2 to be the fourth most-popular arcade game in February 1993, and Play Meter listed Fatal Fury 2 as the thirteenth most-popular arcade game in March 1993.
+In North America, RePlay reported Fatal Fury 2 to be the fourth most popular arcade game of February 1993, and Play Meter listed it as the thirteenth most popular arcade game of March 1993.

 The Super Famicom (Super NES) version topped the Japanese Famitsu sales chart in December 1993.

 Contemporary reviews

 Fatal Fury 2 was generally very well-received by Western game critics upon its release.
 GamePro review of the Neo Geo version praised the "action-packed" gameplay, "Street Fighter-tough" challenge, "great" character graphics and animation, "slick scrolling" backgrounds, and "fantastic" sound, concluding it to be an "awesome sequel" that "ranks up there with the Numero Uno fighting game."

 GamePro also praised the Genesis version for its six-button controller support and character graphics.
 They regarded the music as dull but assessed that the game "faithfully mimics the Neo Geo version and knocks Fatal Fury Genesis out of the ring."
 Reviewing the Genesis version, Electronic Gaming Monthly (EGM) criticized the sound effects but gave the overall assessment that "all the fighters, all the stages, and extra options not in the arcade (like a speed setting) make this another fine conversion of a Neo Geo title."

 Reviewing the SNES version of the game, EGM called it "one of the better fighting games ported to the SNES" and awarded it Game of the Month.
 GamePro gave the SNES version a more mixed review, comparing it favorably with its predecessor, but stating that the graphics are inferior to the Neo Geo version, the audio is terrible, the controls are unreliable, and the gameplay is unbalanced.
 The magazine recommended that Fatal Fury fans instead hold out for the upcoming SNES port of Fatal Fury Special, which they felt to be far superior judging by the pre-release version they had seen.